 On May 13, 2019, the Company's Board of Directors approved an expansion of the Company's existing common stock repurchase program that allowed it to repurchase up to an additional \$600 million of Class A common stock.
-As of September 26, 2020, the remaining availability under the Company's Class A common stock repurchase program was approximately \$580 million.
+As of September 25, 2021, the remaining availability under the Company's Class A common stock repurchase program was approximately \$580 million.
 Repurchases of shares of Class A common stock are subject to certain restrictions under the Company's Global Credit Facility and more generally overall business and market conditions.
-Accordingly, as a result of current business disruptions related to the COVID-19 pandemic, effective beginning in the first quarter of Fiscal 2021 the Company temporarily suspended its common stock repurchase program as a preemptive action to preserve cash and strengthen its liquidity position.
+Accordingly, in response to business disruptions related to the COVID-19 pandemic, effective beginning in the first quarter of Fiscal 2021, the Company temporarily suspended its common stock repurchase program as a preemptive action to preserve cash and strengthen its liquidity position.
+However, the Company anticipates resuming activities under its Class A common stock repurchase program during the second half of Fiscal 2022.

-In addition, during the six-month periods ended September 26, 2020 and September 28, 2019, 0.5 million and 0.4 million shares of Class A common stock, respectively, at a cost of \$35.5 million and \$42.7 million, respectively, were surrendered to or withheld by the Company in satisfaction of withholding taxes in connection with the vesting of awards under the Company's long-term stock incentive plans.
+In addition, during the six-month periods ended September 25, 2021 and September 26, 2020, 0.3 million and 0.5 million shares of Class A common stock, respectively, at a cost of \$39.9 million and \$35.5 million, respectively, were surrendered to or withheld by the Company in satisfaction of withholding taxes in connection with the vesting of awards under the Company's long-term stock incentive plans.